By Dr David Demetrius

-In my previous blog I bemoaned the fact that so many ventures with very promising offerings never get the investment they deserve due to the appallingly drafted business plans that accompany the invitation to invest.
-As I said last week, I can’t count the number of plans that I have thrown in the bin before I’ve even turned to page two!
+In another blog (“Effective Business Plans”) I bemoan the fact that so many ventures with very promising offerings never get the investment they deserve due to the appallingly drafted business plans that accompany the invitation to invest.
+I can’t count the number of plans that I have thrown in the bin before I’ve even turned to page two!

 But that raises another thought in my mind.
 Why am I getting so many plans anyway?
 Why has the number of start-ups increased so much?
 I may be wrong, but I am convinced that more and more people are moving their career aspirations towards an “I want to be my own boss and do my own thing” philosophy.
 If I am right, is this potentially a start-up bubble that could burst at any moment?

 Some of the reasons for the move towards starting one’s own business are no doubt economic.
 If there isn’t enough opportunity within the standard career path as an employee of a larger organisation, it is no doubt attractive to decide to start something up yourself.
 An alternative is to get business cards printed with ‘Consultant’ as your job title, as that is definitely better than ‘Unemployed’.
 Of course, most people who might hire you will normally see through this subterfuge.

 In addition, the majority of today’s youth, as they embark on life after they complete their studies, no longer ask themselves “What do I want to choose as a career for the rest of my life?” but instead ask “What would I like to do for the next year or so?
 Towards the end of that period, I’ll plan the following couple of years.”
 This attitude, although perhaps personally satisfying for the individual, is not attractive to employers, who are normally looking for long-term commitment.